NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 | 8 | fd36e9 | d0ae1aeb6476af3f | 271321058   | f98ba1457738b341 | 19f2ec826da99435 | c01b66fbb94df014 | 2aaf3ba9b5696cec |
 | 9 | 69116b | d0ae1aeb6476af3f | -2097547378 | f98ba1457738b341 | 19f2ec826da99435 | c01b66fbb94df014 | da39a3ee5e6b4b0d |

-As you can see from the 9 [Brightdata bot](https://brightdata.com/products/data-collector) samples collected, the fingerprints for WEBGL, PLUGINS, AUDIO and CLIENT RECTS stays consistent for each bot visit.
+As you can see from the nine [Brightdata bot](https://brightdata.com/products/data-collector) samples collected, the fingerprints for WEBGL, PLUGINS, AUDIO and CLIENT RECTS stays consistent for each bot visit.
 The big question: How much entropy do those fingerprints have?
 Is it possible to uniquely identify a [Brightdata data collector bot](https://brightdata.com/products/data-collector) with those fingerprints?

 We can quickly test the entropy of the fingerprint data above by collecting samples with real devices.